bartificer/programming-by-stealth/docs/pbs83.md

 </div>
 ```

-Notice that rather confusingly, both the top and bottom image caps have the class `.card-img-top`.
+Notice that, rather confusingly, both the top and bottom image caps have the class `.card-img-top`.

 The code above produces a Card that looks like this:

 ![Kitchen Sink Card Example 2](../assets/pbs83/Screenshot-2019-10-04-at-00.19.19.png)

-## Collections of Card
+## Collections of Cards

-Cards can be used individually, perhaps to call out a piece of information that is separate form the remainder of the page, but more often than not, you’ll use a collection of cards to display multiple chunks of information of a similar type.
+Cards can be used individually, perhaps to call out a piece of information that is separate from the remainder of the page.
+More often than not, you’ll use a collection of cards to display multiple chunks of information of a similar type.

 **You can use the standard Bootstrap grid to lay out your Cards** by simply adding a single Card per `.col` within your grid.

 However, you can get more fancy than that — Bootstrap provides two special containers for Cards, [Card Groups](https://getbootstrap.com/docs/4.3/components/card/#card-groups), and [Card Decks](https://getbootstrap.com/docs/4.3/components/card/#card-decks).

-There is a third layout provided, [Card Columns](https://getbootstrap.com/docs/4.3/components/card/#card-decks), but the docs warn that this feature is still quite immature, and is not as reliable as it could be, so we’ll be ignoring them in this series, at least for now.
+There is a third layout provided, [Card Columns](https://getbootstrap.com/docs/4.3/components/card/#card-decks), but the docs warn that this feature is still quite immature, and is not as reliable as it could be.
+We’ll be ignoring them in this series, at least for now.

 ### Card Groups & Card Decks

 Card Groups and Card Decks are extremely similar — both will ensure that the headers and footers in each card within them line up horizontally, and both will keep the cards at an equal width as they stretch and shrink.

-The only noticeable difference is that in a Card Group the Cards touch each other like buttons in a [Button Group](https://getbootstrap.com/docs/4.3/components/button-group/), but in a deck each card is separate and there is some empty space between the Cards.
+The only noticeable difference is that, in a Card Group, the Cards touch each other like buttons in a [Button Group](https://getbootstrap.com/docs/4.3/components/button-group/), but in a deck, each Card is separate and there is some empty space between the Cards.

 Let’s start with a sample card group consisting of three cards representing some podcasts you might have heard of 😉.
-You’ll find the full code in the file pbs83a.html in the ZIP file, but the snippet below shows the overall structure of the Card Group:
+You’ll find the full code in the file `pbs83a.html` in the ZIP file, but the snippet below shows the overall structure of the Card Group:

 ```html
 <div class="card-group">